MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementVirtualEndpointOnPremisesConnection.md

 # New-MgDeviceManagementVirtualEndpointOnPremisesConnection

 ## SYNOPSIS
-Create new navigation property to onPremisesConnections for deviceManagement
+Create a new cloudPcOnPremisesConnection object for provisioning Cloud PCs.

 ## SYNTAX